AzethMeron/Zeke-3-Engine/README.md

 Code snippet above generates random, unique filepath within temporary directory and <b>claims it until the variable (reference) it is stored in gets destroyed</b>.

 Random filepath has no extension. <b>TempManager doesn't create ANY files</b>, it only manages filenames.
-However if you save file to this location and then reference is destroyed, <i>the file will be removed aswell</i>.
+However if you save file to this location and then reference is destroyed, <b>the file will be removed aswell</b>.
 The same applies to directories.

 You can use random filepath to store any single file you want <i>(but you can't use extensions then)</i> or create a directory and save multiple files inside.
 Once the reference is destroyed, whole directory will be purged.